tsenart/patrol/README.md

 The load balancer or reverse proxy needs to be extended so that it asks the side-car Patrol instance if it should pass or block a given request.

+### State synchronization

+Nodes in the cluster periodically poll other nodes for their `Buckets` and perform a CRDT G-Counter style merge with their `Buckets`.
+This works because a `Bucket` is internally composed of strictly monotically increasing counters.
+When merging, we simply pick the largest value for a field, which is determined to be the latest value across the whole cluster.

+#### Failure modes

+Under network partitions, nodes won't be able to get the latest `Buckets` from the other side of the partition.
+This means that the there may be temporary policy violations until the local `Bucket` gets depleted of tokens by direct requests.

+Once a network partition is healed, nodes should gracefully resume background synchronization.

 ## API

 ### POST /take/:bucket?rate=30:1m&count=1